Wessex Independent Midwives Logo

 The procedure

-I will wrap your baby in a blanket to stop them wriggling.
-I may ask you to hold your baby's head for me.
+I will wrap your baby in one of your blankets to stop them wriggling.
+I will ask you to hold your baby's head for me and show you how to do this.
 I put my fingers in his mouth and gently lift his tongue.
-The frenulum is snipped with sterile scissors and pressure is applied with a piece of sterile gauze under the tongue for a few seconds.
+The frenulum is snipped with sterile scissors specifically made for this purpose.
+I will check the division and visualise the muscles at the back of the diamond shape we have created.
+When I’m satisfied all is as it should be I will apply pressure with a piece of sterile gauze under the tongue for a few seconds and bring the baby to you.
 The blanket is unwrapped and the baby brought to you to feed immediately, by either breast or bottle.
-Following division, you may notice a small white blister under the tongue, which does not interfere with feeding.
+The bleeding will have stopped prior to the end of the appointment.
+I will then tell you any findings I observed during the procedure and put a plan in place with you about any issues you have risen during our consultation.
+In the days following division, you may notice a small white blister under the tongue, which does not interfere with feeding.

 "I so wish I’d had Lucas’ tongue tie done earlier….. really didn’t realise the difference it would make.
 No sheilds and I never thought I’d say this but actually enjoying breastfeeding now.
 Even attempted to feed in public yesterday!
 Thank you so much!"